 Whilst the Leaning Tower is technically the bell tower of the adjacent Pisa Cathedral, don’t wait around to hear the bell ring.
 The bell is kept immobile and silent for fear that the vibrations of its tolling could pair poorly with the tower’s already precarious situation.

-The Museo dell’Opera del Duomo and the Sinopie Museum are both beautiful collections of ancient art, located around the Piazza del Duomo.
-If you want to see more of the city.
-The Palazzo Blu, the National Museum of the Royal Palace, and Museo della Grafica Palazzo Lanfranchi make a pleasant route along the Arno River.
+The city has plenty of excellent museums to visit, particularly for lovers of art.
+There are the Museo dell’Opera del Duomo, the Sinopie Museum, the Palazzo Blu, the National Museum of the Royal Palace, and the Museo della Grafica Palazzo Lanfranchi along the Arno River.

 With so much to see and do, and so many facilities catering to tourists, Pisa is a great option for anyone travelling with children.
 There is plenty to keep them occupied as well as a wide range of dining options and international cuisines available to please even fussy eaters.